ker0olos/fable/README.md

   <img align="right" width="250" src="https://user-images.githubusercontent.com/52022280/227321932-2ad8d36c-e56c-46e9-91da-161b79eeb029.gif" alt="Animated Pulls">
 </i>

-Fable is a free, open-source gacha[^1] app — a simple, powerful Mudae alternative.
+Fable is a free, open-source gacha[^1] bot — a simple, powerful Mudae alternative.
 Like Mudae, you can pull anime characters.
 Unlike Mudae, there are no premiums and no pay-to-win bullshit.